TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

    list of "storageUid:folderName" items

 :aspect:`Description`
-   Sets alternative filemounts for use in the file list and in the element browser.
-Each item consists of storage Uid followed by a colon and the folder name inside that storage.
-You separate multiple items by a comma.
+   Sets alternative filemounts for use in any folder tree, including in the :guilabel:`Filelist` list module, in the element browser and in file selectors.

+   Each item consists of storage UID followed by a colon and the folder name inside that storage.
+Separate multiple items by a comma.

-   For backwards compatibility, defining only a folder name but without a storage Uid and colon prepended is still supported as well.
-Folders without a storage Uid prepended are assumed to be located in the default storage, which by default is the fileadmin/ folder.
+   For backwards compatibility, defining only a folder name but no storage uid and colon prepended is still supported.
+Folders without a storage UID prepended are assumed to be located in the default storage, which by default is the :file:`fileadmin/` folder.
 If a folder you specify does not exist it will not get mounted.

-Effective in workspaces too.
+   Settings this option is effective in workspaces too.

-   The alternative filemounts are added to the existing filemounts.
+   The alternative file mounts are added to the existing ones defined in the user or group configuration.

 :aspect:`Example`
    .. code-block:: typoscript